pepega007xd/slplugin/bp/main.typ

 Then, each type is connected to its corresponding sort and struct definition in the `type_info` table.
 This is then used to retrieve sorts when adding new variables to formulae during analysis.

-This method of analysis has its drawbacks.
-First of all, not all implementations of supported linked lists will use one of these structures.
+This method of analysis has a drawback.
+Not all implementations of supported linked lists will use one of these structures.
 For example, in SV-COMP benchmark #svcomp_link("c/forester-heap/sll-01-1.c"), the nested list structure is defined as follows:

 ```c
 typedef struct TSLL